mawrkus/pull-request-review-guide/README.md

 - too few comments, when everyone thinks someone will take care of writing comments.

 You could start with a few core reviewers and when everything has been reviewd proprly, you could add more reviewers to give them visibility.

+#### Keep them small / Divide and conquer

+Small successive PRs, each one focused on a single change will usually result in faster reviews.
+Always try to organize your work in order to be able to break a complex task into a succession of simpler ones.
+The reviewers will thank you!

 ### 👓 For the reviewers